gronnbeck/learning-clojure/README.md

 #Noir
   Noir (http://webnoir.org/) is a simple web framework for Clojure.
 Using Noir to learn some more practical Clojure when project Euler problems becomes theoretical.
-  I've started a small project to try Noir, it's called "test-noir".
+  I've started a small project to try Noir, it's called "noir-first".
 I find the framework interesting, and I'm planning to build a simplistic Content Management System aka blog.